treasure-data/digdag/digdag-docs/src/operators/redshift.md

   Whether this operator uses a strict transaction to prevent generating unexpected duplicated records just in case. *Default*: `true`.
   This operator creates and uses a status table in the database to make an operation idempotent.
 But if creating a table isn't allowed, this option should be false.
   If the query that created the status table completed 24 hours ago, this operator drop the table in the cleanup step.
+We can set the value of duration with `status_table_cleanup`.

   Examples: